Skip to main contentSkip to Table of Contents

 Model Employer of People with Disabilities

-The Access Board maintains a file of “Schedule A” applicants that is reviewed prior to the posting of agency vacancies.
+The Access Board continues to maintain a file of “Schedule A” applicants that is reviewed prior to the posting of agency vacancies.
 Schedule A provides a means for agencies to hire qualified people with disabilities outside of the usual process for hiring into the competitive service.
 Individuals with disabilities may be hired into “excepted service” positions and then converted to the competitive service after having demonstrated successful job performance over a period of time.

 Goal #4: Promote Accessibility throughout Society